Guide To Buying Potentially Contaminated Land

 Management - Our wealth of experience in project management, logistics and environmental consulting allows us to provide efficient, friendly and high quality contaminated land conveyancing services for our clients.
 As a company, we believe that helping clients achieve their goals while simultaneously protecting the environment is a true "win-win" situation.

 Partners - Our experienced, professional and qualified construction and consulting partners further extend the range of environmental and land contamination services we are able to provide.
 Our partners provide our clients with services such as waste management, remediation implementation and construction services.

 Contact Us - Contact us and let us know your requirements.
 If you're looking to buy potentially contaminated land, it's important that you first conduct a suitable contaminated land investigation, carried out by professional environmental consultants.
-We are able to carry out all phases of the investigation, on a wide range of sites, all in a matter of days; allowing you to stick to deadlines and continue with the land purchase process.
+We're able to carry out contaminated land investigations for buying a wide range of potentially contaminated sites, allowing you to continue with the land purchase process.
 If your requirements are more complex, or you're looking for more information on what to know or do before buying potentially contaminated land, a more formal consultation may be necessary.
 Following initial consultation we can provide an outline proposal detailing how we can help and the costs involved.
-We can turnaround our contaminated land investigations for buying potentially contaminated land within days of your initial enquiry, allowing you to stick to schedules and minimise any disruption to your project.